solomonha/alx-system_engineering-devops/0x00-shell_basics/README.md

-##This script Prints the absolute path name of the current working directory.
+This folder a script that prints the absolute path name of the current working directory.